GeoffCox/sterling-svelte/src/routes/(app)/topics/changelog/+page.md

 - Bug: MenuButton callers had no control of Popover placement.
 Fix: Added popoverPlacement to MenuButton to forward to Popover.
 - Bug: ColorPicker did not pass variant to Dropdown.
 Fix: Added variant parameter.
 - Bug: MenuItemDisplay disabled style covered entire page.
 Fix: Added position:relative to base class.
+- Bug: @ctrl/tinycolor export default was used causing issues when using the library from some sandbox sites.
+Fix: Updated to import { TinyColor } rather than default.
+Updated to latest version.

 ## 1.0.10